Peter Franaszek

 state" technique for block code construction, he designed MS43, a ternary code for data transmission, a modified version of which, MMS43, became a European standard.
 His work also served as a basis for key components in the proliferation of disk drives, compact disks (CDs), and digital versatile disks (DVDs).
 Specific codes he developed have been widely used in commercial data storage and transmission products.
 His (2,7) RLL code found widespread application in disk drives in the 1980s and later in magnetic and optical recording applications.
 Together with Albert Widmer, he designed 8b/10b encoding used in gigabit telecommunication systems.
-As an emeritus, he, along with B.Abali and L. Lastras, coinvented an approach to a data compression engine using a hybrid of a content addressible memory and hashing (US Patent 9836238).
-This forms the basis for the comoression/deflate engines embodied in the IBM z15 and Power9 processors.
+As an emeritus, he, along with B.Abali and L. Lastras, coinvented an approach to a data compression engine using a hybrid of a content addressable memory and hashing (US Patent 9836238).
+This forms the basis for the compression/deflate engines embodied in the IBM z15 and Power9 processors.